 Most personnel assigned to the Drug Task Force are fully funded by their home agencies.
 Because of the unique structure of our unit, some personnel as well as all operating expenses are funded by other means, such as grants and governmental entity contributions.
 The long-term sustainability of our task force remains challenging, however the commitment from our local communities and the Warren County Commissioners remain strong.
-Annual contributions are requested based upon one dollar per resident, using the most recent Census numbers.
+Annual contributions are requested based upon one-dollar per resident, using the most recent Census numbers.
 Without these additional funds our Drug Task Force would be unable to safely and effectively operate.
+Additional funding sources for the Drug Task Force include the Ohio HIDTA program, the Justice Assistance Grant (JAG), the Drug Law Enforcement Grant (DLE), the Recovery Ohio Law Enforcement Fund, as well as annual contributions from the Warren County Commissioners.

-During 2020, as a result of continued funding shortages, we again asked each of our community partners to consider increasing their contribution toward our overall funding.
-Several communities graciously did just that, and contributed more than the dollar amount requested.
-We remain thankful to each jurisdiction for their contribution, and continued partnership.
-The ongoing assignment of full-time personnel and the financial contributions from each of our communities send a clear message of commitment to the mission of the Warren County Drug Task Force.
+As a result of inconsistent funding sources, we continue to ask each of our community partners to consider increasing their contribution toward our overall funding.
+We remain thankful to each jurisdiction for their financial contribution each year, and for this continued partnership.
+The ongoing assignment of full-time personnel coupled with the financial contributions from each of our communities send a clear message of commitment to the mission of the Warren County Drug Task Force.
+During 2021, we received financial contributions from the entities listed below.
+Those who made an increased contribution, exceeding the one-dollar per resident request, or who provide a full-time detective plus a financial contribution are recognized in bold.